New iPhone Stuck on Reconnecting? Try These Fixes

 As previously mentioned, another cause of the "Reconnecting" problem during the new iPhone setup is when users choose to transfer data before updating iOS, potentially extending the setup duration.
 Some users have resolved this by updating the device before transferring data.

-Therefore, if the process seems completely stuck and you're tired of waiting, you can try restarting or force restarting the device.
-Update your iOS on the device first, and then transfer data between iPhones.
+Therefore, if the process seems completely stuck and you're tired of waiting, you can try restarting or force restarting the device first to quit the reconnecting screen.
+Then choose not to transfer data, update your iOS from Settings, and start over to transfer data between iPhones by following below steps.

 Step 1: Restart or Force Restart iPhone